 Chief Executive Officer

-Sandy has lectured at Stanford, Purdue, University of Rhode Island and other universities.
-Sandy is the NASA Chairman of the Michigan Small Aircraft Transportation System (MI SATS), a board member for NCAM (National Council for Air Mobility), a member of the Society of Automotive Engineers, Society of Manufacturing Engineers and the Engineering Society of Detroit.
+Sandy has lectured at Stanford, Purdue, University of Michigan, University of Rhode Island, LTU, and other universities in the USA, England, Japan, Korea, and China.
+He was selected as a Leader and Innovator Honoree from Lawrence Technological University and is the NASA Chairman of the Michigan Small Aircraft Transportation System (MI SATS), a board member for NCAM (National Council for Air Mobility), a member of the Society of Automotive Engineers, Society of Manufacturing Engineers and the Engineering Society of Detroit.